Gortnacargy: History

 Codicil dated 27 September 1784.
-The bequest to my wife also includes the penninsula of Rus and Francis McTaggart’s houses to enable her to support my daughters to whom I bequeath an additional £200 each.
+The bequest to my wife also includes the peninsula of Rus and Francis McTaggart’s houses to enable her to support my daughters to whom I bequeath an additional £200 each.
 To my son William that part of Mullaghmore formerly in the possession of Andrew Brady and now in possession of Farrell Logan, the farm near Bawnboybridge now in the possession of Arthur and William Ennis, those parts of Gortnacarrigg and Lavagh Middle and Kilsob now in the possession of the Gilronans and Michael Ward, Thomas Farrelly and Flin and that part called Ruserk in the possession of Laurence Bannan (subject to a rent of Col. Wynne), and his heirs, and in default to said Rowland Betty and his heirs male, etc. and in default to my own right heirs.
 Witnesses: Thomas Farrelly, Hugh Bannan, Michael Logan.
 Memorial witnessed by: John Farrelly and Hugh Bannan 503, 380, 324301 William Betty (seal) sworn at Cavan 12 July 1796.

 The 1790 Cavan Carvaghs list spells the name as Gortinshimon.

 The Tithe Applotment Books for 1827 list five tithepayers in the townland.

 The 1836 Ordnance Survey Namebooks state- The soil is light, being intermixed with limestone...the townland is bounded on the south side by a large lake.

 The Gortnacargy Valuation Office Field books are available for 1839–1840.

 In 1841 the population of the townland was 51, being 27 males and 24 females.
 There were eight houses in the townland, all of which were inhabited.

 In 1851 the population of the townland was 24, being 14 males and 10 females, the reduction being due to the Great Famine (Ireland).
 There were five houses in the townland, all were inhabited.

 Griffith's Valuation of 1857 lists fourteen landholders in the townland.

 In 1861 the population of the townland was 22, being 15 males and 7 females.
 There were seven houses in the townland and all were inhabited.

 In 1871 the population of the townland was 32, being 18 males and 14 females.
 There were four houses in the townland, all were inhabited.

 In 1881 the population of the townland was 26, being 16 males and 10 females.
 There were four houses in the townland, all were inhabited.

 In 1891 the population of the townland was 21, being 13 males and 8 females.
 There were four houses in the townland, all were inhabited.